dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

 |      located on the right hand side of the page
 |
 |
-|
-|
 | 2.
-Fork the NCAR/METplus
+Fork the NCAR/METplus repository
-|     Retrieve a copy of the source code by forking the NCAR/METplus repository into your own GitHub repository by clicking
+|     Retrieve a copy of the source code by forking the NCAR/METplus repository into your own GitHub repository.
+Click
 |     on the 'Fork' button in the upper right hand side of the web page at https://github.com/NCAR/METplus.
 |     Click on the appropriate GitHub account when presented with the pop-up window with the question
 |          'Where should we fork METplus?'